Sechelt (steamboat)

-The steamship Sechelt operated from 1893 to 1911 on Lake Washington, Puget Sound and the Strait of Georgia.
+Sechelt was an American steamship which operated from 1893 to 1911 on Lake Washington, Puget Sound and the Strait of Georgia, mostly as a passenger ferry with routes between Washington state and British Columbia.
 For most of her career, she was called Hattie Hansen.
 She became well known following her unexplained sinking with no survivors near Race Rocks Lighthouse in 1911.

 Construction

 Hattie Hansen was built in 1893 on Lake Washington by the Edward F. Lee Shipyard at Sand Point.
 She was ordered by Capt.
 J.C.
 O'Connor for service on the lake.
 Before construction was complete, O'Connor sold her to Ole L. Hansen (1875–1940), one of the Hansen family which operated steamboats on Puget Sound.

 Operations

 Puget Sound and Hood Canal service

 Later in 1893 Hattie Hansen was brought out to the sound through the Duwamish River, which at that time connected to Lake Washington.
-Her new owners, the Hansen family, put her on the route from Seattle to Dogfish Bay, (or Liberty Bay as local residents prefer.)
-Capt.
-J.J.
+Her new owners, the Hansen family, put her on the route from Seattle to Dogfish Bay (or Liberty Bay as local residents prefer).
+Captain J.J.
 Hansen served as her master.
-In 1898 she was switched over to the Hood Canal mail route for a time, later returning to the Seattle - Poulsbo route, where she stayed until 1902.
-Her last master on the Poulsbo run was Capt.
-Alf Hostmark (1875–1953).
+In 1898 she was switched over to the Hood Canal mail route for a time, later returning to the Seattle–Poulsbo route, where she stayed until 1902.
+Her last master on the Poulsbo run was Captain Alf Hostmark (1875–1953).
 J.F.
-Curtis and Sons bought Hattie Hansen in 1903 and put her on the Everett - Coupeville route, under Capt.
-A.H.
+Curtis and Sons bought Hattie Hansen in 1903 and put her on the Everett–Coupeville route, under Captain A.H.
 Curtis, where she ran until the ferry Whidby was placed on the route, and she was sold to a Canadian firm.